AVSaiKumar/IPA/README.md

 **NOte:  At the beginning, the balance is set to '0'.
 To load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen  (initially '0'), and the desired amount.
 Email these details to ms2204101012@iiti.ac.in.
 We will manually generate a signature for you and email back to you.
 Afterwards, you can use this signature to load your balance.**

 ** For any queries contact ms2204101012@iiti.ac.in **

+**For additional information about the code and project, please visit 'https://github.com/AVSaiKumar/SustPay1.git.'
+There, you will find both the build and code files for the project."**